SandroAlex/my_first_repo/README.md

 ### Geography

-I live in the city of São Paulo, in the state of São Paulo, in Brazil.
+I live in the city of São Paulo, in Brazil.

 ### Reading